Kids Classes & More

 Plan a Party

 First, expand on the themes menu to decide which is right for your child.
+(Scout parties can also click here.)

 Next, inquire to request a date at the button below.
 Our coordinator for kids events, Tina, will answer any questions and confirm the details, after which our booking platform, HiSawyer, will send a deposit request; payment secures booking.
 A week before the party, we will confirm final head count and guest names.